ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 Link Executables to Wrapper Scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The following code below is run interactively to create links to executables in ./exec directory to a wrapper script.
+The following code below is run interactively to create links to executables in ``exec`` directory to a wrapper script.
 Make sure the $SRW variable is properly set, as done after downloading the UFS SRW App repository and dependencies.

 .. code-block:: console